A strong sense of tradition with a progressive, modern outlook

-We are a thriving Liberal Jewish community with a synagogue just outside Kingston-upon-Thames, South West London.
-As a congregation affiliated to Liberal Judaism, our strong sense of Jewish tradition is coupled with a progressive, modern outlook.
-Our members come from a variety of Jewish backgrounds and this creates the dynamic, inclusive atmosphere we’re so proud of.
+We are a thriving Liberal Jewish community with a synagogue just outside Kingston-upon-Thames.
+Our members come from a variety of Jewish backgrounds creating a dynamic, inclusive atmosphere.

 KLS is a vibrant, happy community, actively celebrating Judaism in a progressive context.
 We rely on our members’ energy and efforts to run the day-to-day life of the synagogue and to sit on our elected council and committees.
 As a community we are dedicated to meeting the spiritual, cultural, educational and social needs of our members.

-We are proud members of Liberal Judaism, which identifies itself as the forward-looking edge of Judaism, while reverencing tradition and seeking to preserve all that is good in the Judaism of the past.
+We are proud members of Liberal Judaism, which identifies itself as the forward-looking edge of Judaism, while revering tradition and seeking to preserve all that is good in the Judaism of the past.

 KLS has scrolls from Blatna, Rychnov and Tabor, towns now within the Czech Republic.
 The scrolls are a precious heritage; by using them we honour the memory of their vanished communities.

 Our Ner Tamid is also very special

 Our Ner Tamid was a gift from a founder member, in memory of her parents who perished in the Holocaust.
 It was commissioned from a well-known Israeli artist and sculptor, Frank Meisler, and features a design of petals symbolically encircled with barbed wire.